ChinmayBarik214/Sudoku-solver/README.md

    * The 1st `0` found on the grid created after that will be the 3rd `0` on the initial grid and so on this process will repeat until a position is found where no number 1-9 is a valid move.
 4. In this case the previous move will continue running step 2 but it will continue from the last number it inserted instead of 1-9.
    * In simple words, if the numbers 2, 3, 7 all were valid moves, Sudoku Solver will first try 2, but if later on it is found that 2 is resulting in the formation of an unsolvable sudoku, then it will try 3 instead, if the same issue occurs for 3 it will try again with 7.
-   * Is the issue keeps occuring for every valid move then we declare the sudoku unsolvable.
+   * If the issue keeps occuring for every valid move then we declare the sudoku unsolvable.
    * Otherwise we continue execution until there are no longer any 0s found on the board, i.e., the sudoku is solved.